The FinCEN Real Estate Rule Explained: What Title Companies & Closing Attorneys Must Know (2026)

 What This Means for Title Companies

-In the vast majority of residential real estate transactions, a title insurance company or title agent is involved — which means title companies bear primary FinCEN reporting responsibility in most qualifying closings.
-If your firm issues title insurance or acts as a title agent, you cannot assume another party will file.
-You are first in the cascade.
+In the vast majority of residential transactions, a title insurer or title agent is involved-which means title companies would sit first in the cascade for most qualifying closings when the rule is in effect.
+If your firm issues title insurance or acts as a title agent, do not assume another party files without a clear written allocation; status during vacatur should be confirmed with counsel.

 Attorney-Only Closings